Insights from a Personal Injury Defense Attorney

 Personal injury defense is a legal specialization that focuses on representing defendants accused of causing harm to others.
 These claims often involve accidents, negligence, or liability disputes across various scenarios, including:

-• Motor Vehicle Accidents: Defending drivers, vehicle owners, or companies against claims of negligence in road incidents.
+• Motor Vehicle Accidents: Defending drivers, vehicle owners, or companies against negligence claims in road incidents, often involving bodily injury claims.

 • Medical Malpractice: Representing healthcare providers accused of substandard care resulting in patient harm.